About Catherine Shrubshall

 In 1983 I packed up my beloved saxophones and clarinets and left my rural Essex home to study music and performance arts in London.
 From there I embarked on a wonderful and entertaining professional life as a freelance woodwind player and educator, travelling all around the world for many years.
 I have lived predominantly in London, with brief sojourns to North Yorkshire and Rome along the way.
 However, In 2015 I decided to return to my Essex roots to embark on the next chapter of my professional development.

 In addition to all this I am continuing with a peripatetic lifestyle that often takes me back to London where I maintain a regular teaching practice.
-I am also currently working with projects in Nottinghamshire and Dorset, and am open to travelling anywhere that can employ and absorb my creative skills.
+I am also currently working with projects in Nottinghamshire and Suffolk, and am open to travelling anywhere that can employ and absorb my creative skills.

 HIGHLIGHTS OF MY CAREER